 When I was in High School, my French teacher would reward us with comic books and story books written in French.
 They were always so exotic and fun to explore.
-Little did we know that tackling these stories taught us much more about the language and culture than our text books.
+Little did we know that tackling these stories taught us much more about the language and culture than our textbooks.
 The stories contained in Pedro & Marg, by Heritage Language, are like taking a trip to a Latin American country.
-The app, based on the books by the same name, are rich in details describing the culture and customs of family life, and are a phenomenal resource for learning Spanish or English.
+The app, based on the books by the same name, is rich in details describing the culture and customs of family life, and are a phenomenal resource for learning Spanish or English.
 It is truly impressive how well these story books are laid out, and how thoughtful the developers are in terms of variances in learning.
-The app contains one story with purchase and 4 others are offered as in app purchases.
+The app contains one story with the purchase and 4 others are offered as in-app purchases.

 Now if that is a real chocolate balloon… count me in for next year’s festival!